Paul Osew: Northampton Town

 Following a period training with the Chelsea Development Squad, Osew transferred to League Two club Northampton Town on 10 March 2023 and signed a contract running until the end of the 2022–23 season.
 He made four appearances during the remainder of the club's promotion-winning season and was released when his contract expired.

-Woking
+Non-League football

 On 8 December 2023, Osew joined National League club Woking on a contract running until the end of the 2023–24 season.
 He made six appearances during the remainder of the season, scoring one goal, which came with the winner on his league debut, in a 2–1 victory over Dorking Wanderers on 16 December.
 Osew departed the Kingfield Stadium when his contract expired.

-Welling United

 Following trials with clubs in Germany and Belgium, Osew signed signed an undisclosed-length contract with National League South club Welling United on 27 September 2024.
 After making 9 appearances, he was made available for transfer on 9 December.

 Bangor

 Following a successful trial, Osew signed an undisclosed-length contract with NIFL Premiership club Bangor on 5 August 2025.
+He made seven appearances prior to his departure in January 2026.

+Return to non-League football

+After nearly seven months without a club, Osew joined National League South club Tonbridge Angels prior to the beginning of the 2026–27 season.
+He made three appearances before transferring across the division to Walton & Hersham in September 2026.